-The financial statements include a statement of net position, statement of revenues, expenses, and changes in net position, statement of cash flows and notes to the financial statements.
-The statement of net position includes all of the Corporation's assets and liabilities, with the difference reported as net position.
+The financial statements include statements of net position, statements of revenues, expenses, and changes in net position, statement of cash flows and notes to the financial statements.
+The statements of net position include all of the Corporation's assets and liabilities, with the difference reported as net position.

-The statement of revenues, expenses, and changes in net position presents the results of the Corporation's activities over the course of the year and information as to how the net position changed during the year.
+The statements of revenues, expenses, and changes in net position presents the results of the Corporation's activities over the course of the year and information as to how the net position changed during the year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of the timing of the related cash flows.
 These statements also provide information about whether the Corporation has successfully recovered its costs through its user fees and other charges, profitability and credit worthiness.

-The statement of cash flows presents changes in cash and cash equivalents resulting from operating and other activities.
+The statements of cash flows present changes in cash and cash equivalents resulting from operating and other activities.